motosir/skel-nvim/README.md

   }
 }
 ```
-by default, the plugin expects templates to be under XDG\_CONFIG\_HOME/skeleton/, i.e. ~/.config/nvim/skeleton/
+by default, the plugin
+* expects templates to be under XDG\_CONFIG\_HOME/skeleton/, i.e. ~/.config/nvim/skeleton/
+* for filenames matching `*.cpp` pattern it will look for ~/.config/nvim/skeleton/cpp.skel file
+* for filenames matching `*.h` pattern it will look for ~/.config/nvim/skeleton/h.skel file
 <br/>
 Example config for C/C++ development
 ```lua